COVID-19 Response Efforts

 The health and safety of the incarcerated population and staff continues to be our top priority.
 We will continue to work with our partners during this pandemic to balance that priority with being able to provide assistance to California’s wildfire prevention and response efforts.

-The California Correctional Center (CCC) in Susanville serves as the primary hub for providing training and placement of inmates in Northern California conservation camps.
+California Correctional Center (CCC) in Susanville serves as the primary hub for providing training and placement of incarcerated people in Northern California conservation camps.
 Sierra Conservation Center (SCC) in Jamestown serves as the primary hub for Southern California conservation camps.

-Before transferring persons to camps from SCC, incarcerated firefighters will be tested for COVID-19.
-Additionally, all fire camp crews will continue to be screened daily for symptoms related to COVID-19.
+Prior to being transferred to conservation camps, incarcerated firefighters who have finished their training are tested for COVID-19 and quarantined for a 14-day period.
+Additionally, all fire camp crews are screened daily for symptoms related to COVID-19.

 If an incarcerated firefighter is suspected or confirmed to be positive for COVID-19, they will be transported to the closest appropriate institution with celled housing for quarantine/isolation placement.
 Additionally, when a conservation camp is placed on quarantine, the incarcerated population housed at the camp will receive COVID-19 testing and daily healthcare screenings from nursing staff.